German bond yields stabilise as weak data shows scale of QE task

 By John Geddie

-after a sharp rise in recent days as weak private sector growth
+a little of the ground lost in recent days after weak private

 German yields remain on track for one of their weakest weeks

-this year but the 10-year yields fell 1 basis point to 0.16
+this year but the 10-year yields fell 2 basis points to 0.14

 percent after the data, having hit a two-week high